djilas/testassignment/README.md

 # testassignment
-!!!!!Note that user can be deleted and that the token may not work!!!!
-If tests don't work, update tests with existing users and with a new token.
-How to create token can be found on the following link: https://gorest.co.in/

 How to open project:
 1. Clone the project to local device
 2. Open the project folder with File explorer